Singular Vectors of Sums of Rectangular Random Matrices and Optimal Estimators of High-Rank Signals: The Extensive Spike Model: Optimal Rotationally Invariant Estimators

 \section{Optimal Rotationally Invariant Estimators}

-We now consider two estimation problems given noisy observations, $R=Y+X$, of a true signal, $Y$: 1) denoising $R$ in order to optimally reconstruct $Y$, and 2) estimation of the true signal covariance, $C=YY^T$.
+We now consider two estimation problems given noisy observations, $R=Y+X$: 1) denoising $R$ in order to optimally reconstruct $Y$, and 2) estimation of the true signal covariance, $C=YY^T$.
 We focus on the case where both signal $Y$ and noise $X$ rotationally invariant ($P_Y(M)=P_Y(O_1 M O_2)$ for arbitrary orthogonal matrices $O_1,O_2$, and similarly for $X$).
-In this setting it is natural to consider {\it rotationally invariant} estimators $F$ that transform consistently with rotations of the data: $F\left(O_1 R O_2\right)=O_1 F(R) O_2$.
+In this setting it is natural to consider {\it rotationally invariant} estimators $F$ that transform consistently with rotations of the data: $F\left(O_1 R O_2\right)=O_1 F(R) O_2$ \cite{Takemura1984,Stein1986}.
 Such $F$ can only alter the singular values of $R$ while leaving the singular vectors unchanged.
 More generally, when $Y$ is not rotationally invariant, our results yield the best estimator that only modifies singular values of $R$.

 Our problem thus reduces to determining optimal shrinkage functions for the singular values.
-In the finite-rank case, distinct singular vectors of $Y$ respond independently to noise, so the optimal shrinkage of $\hat{s}$ depends only on $\hat{s}$ \cite{Shabalin2013,Gavish2017,Donoho2018}.
+In the finite-rank case, distinct singular values and their associated singular vectors of $Y$ respond independently to noise, so the optimal shrinkage of $\hat{s}$ depends only on $\hat{s}$ \cite{Shabalin2013,Gavish2017,Donoho2018}.
 As we show below, this is no longer the case in the extensive-rank regime.
-The optimal shrinkage for each singular value generally depends on the entire data singular spectrum.
+The optimal shrinkage for each singular value generally depends on the entire data singular value spectrum.